Generic Name: nintedanib (nin TED a nib)

-Get emergency medical help if you have any signs of an allergic reaction to Ofev: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Ofev: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Call your doctor at once if you have:

-easy bruising or bleeding (nosebleeds, bleeding gums), any wound that will not heal;
+easy bruising or bleeding, any wound that will not heal;

 heart attack symptoms - chest pain or pressure, pain spreading to your jaw or shoulder, nausea, sweating;